jreichert/dotfiles/Readme.md

 # Configuration

-After following the instructions above, everything should work out of the box.
+With the exception of CoC, after following the instructions above, everything should work out of the box (see 'Vim' below for instructions).
 Any further configuration is optional.
 Changes to ZSH functionality is controlled through .zshrc as normal.

 Vim functionality, however, is controlled by .EverVim.vimrc and .EverVim.vimrc.after (the difference between the two .vimrc files is for things that should load either before or after EverVim sets up